 Standard drinks are stated on alcohol product labels as required under Australia and New Zealand Food Standards Code made under the Food Standards Australia New Zealand Act 1991 (Cth).

 Check your product label to determine how many standard drinks it contains.

 Minimum floor price

 The minimum floor price means the minimum price at which one standard drink can be sold, or offered for sale, in the Northern Territory.

-The legislative amendment will prohibit selling alcohol below the price of $1.30 per standard drink.
-The legislation will impose the minimum price as an automatic condition of a liquor licence.
+The legislative amendment prohibits selling alcohol below the price of $1.30 per standard drink.
+The legislation imposes the minimum price as an automatic condition of a liquor licence.

 The Minister will be required to review the minimum floor price every three years.